 08 of 10

 World Turtle Day

 Every year since 2000, May 23 is World Turtle Day to bring awareness to turtles and tortoises species that need human help to stay alive and prosper.
 To celebrate the day, you can dress up as a turtle, wear green, or volunteer in a turtle or reptile rescue.
 Many schools around the world plan craft projects for youngsters to teach them about the plight of the turtle.Continue to 9 of 10 below.

 09 of 10

 Geek Pride Day

 It used to be that being called a geek or a nerd was a bad thing.
 Now, geeks are lauded.
-A geek can run the gamut from Star Wars fans and video gamers to super brainy physics majors and fantasy fiction fanatics—Game of Thrones, anyone?
-To mark the day, queue up the Lord of the Rings trilogy, play Dungeons and Dragons with friends, or attend a Geek Pride Day event around the world.
-Every year, more events are developed to remind the world of one big thing: geeks are here to stay.
+A geek can run the gamut from Star Wars fans and video gamers to super brainy physics majors and fantasy fiction fanatics.
+To mark the May 25 celebration, queue up the Lord of the Rings trilogy, play Dungeons and Dragons with friends, or attend a Geek Pride Day event around the world.
+Every year, more celebrations are developed to remind the world that geeks are here to stay.

 10 of 10

-Traffic accidents remain the No. 1 cause of death among American teenagers.
-Distracted driving, drunk driving or drugged driving, and sleep deprivation are some of the major reasons that these accidents occur.
-It is the focus of this awareness campaign to prevent injuries and save lives by training teens and parents to be safer drivers.
-This is the day to volunteer as a street crossing guard.
-Or, you can encourage your friends to remember to wear helmets while on a bike and to stop texting while driving or while walking down the street.
+Traffic accidents remain the number one cause of death among American teenagers.
+Distracted driving, drunk or drugged driving, and sleep deprivation are some of the primary reasons that these accidents occur.
+The goal of Global Youth Traffic Safety Month is to prevent injuries and save lives by training teens and parents to be safer drivers.
+May is the month to volunteer as a street crossing guard or encourage your friends to wear their seatbelts and stop texting while driving.